Periventricular leukomalacia: Animal research

 Animal models are frequently used to develop improved treatments for and a more complete understanding of PVL.
 A rat model that has white matter lesions and experiences seizures has been developed, as well as other rodents used in the study of PVL.
 These animal models can be used to examine the potential efficacy of new medications in the prevention and treatment of PVL.

 Clinical research

 Current clinical research ranges from studies aimed at understanding the progression and pathology of PVL to developing protocols for the prevention of PVL development.
 Many studies examine the trends in outcomes of individuals with PVL: a recent study by Hamrick, et al., considered the role of cystic periventricular leukomalacia (a particularly severe form of PVL, involving development of cysts) in the developmental outcome of the infant.

 Other ongoing clinical studies are aimed at the prevention and treatment of PVL: clinical trials testing neuroprotectants, prevention of premature births, and examining potential medications for the attenuation of white matter damage are all currently supported by NIH funding.

+Association with autism

+There may be a link to autism and Cerebral Palsy.